IBM/SalesEnablement-PowerVS-L3/docs/index.md

 ![](_attachments/Usage-Clipboard.png)

 Additionally, there are several "click-thru" demonstrations.
-Links to click-thru demonstrations will open in a new browser window or tab with a screen similar to the image below. ***UPDATE THE IMAGE BELOW***
+Links to click-thru demonstrations will open in a new browser window or tab with a screen similar to the image below.

 ![](_attachments/ClickThruStartPage.png)